dutangc/CASdatasets/man-md/uslapseagent.md

 # United States lapse dataset from tied-agent channel

+## Description

  The `uslapseagent` portfolio contains detailed information on the 29,317 Whole Life policies, all sold from the tied-agent channel between January 1995 and December 2008.

 For each policy, we know the issuance date, the gender of the policyholder, the age category, etc`...`~Unfortunately, some variables are rather uninformative.